yan-cri/scRICA_2/README.md

 ### 3. Demonstration data

-As shown in below, a total of 6 samples single cell gene expression count matrix results from cell ranger analysis are included in this package as the demonstration data for this package analysis implementations.
+As shown in below, a total of 6 samples single cell gene expression count matrix results from cell ranger analysis can be downloaded from https://drive.google.com/drive/folders/1wwxmi4cvASRDFtiFKs6MbflFDOOxw3AY?usp=sharing using as the demonstration data for this package analysis implementations.

 ```
 -- 3041A